Igor Ilyinsky: Later years

 In Maly Theatre at the same time Ilyinsky shifted to portrayals of deeply tragic characters, in particular, from Fyodor Dostoyevsky and Leo Tolstoy.
 In the late 1960s Ilyinsky went into stage directing.
 His first stage production was the stage version of Gustave Flaubert's popular novel Madame Bovary.
 The last period of Ilyinsky's career was marked by his portrayal of Leo Tolstoy in the play Turning Full Circle and of Firs, and his performance in The Cherry Orchard by Anton Chekhov.
 As a very old person Igor Ilyinsky acted a lot on the radio – almost blind, he was accompanied to the studio.

+Personal life

+His first marriage was to actress Tatyana Ivanovna Ilyinskaya, who died of typhus during the Great Patriotic War.
+Igor Ilyinsky took her death very hard, and according to his son, he almost committed suicide.

+His second wife was the Maly Theater actress Tatyana Yeremeyeva (real name - Bitrich; 1913-2012).
+They had a son, Vladimir Ilyinsky.